Introduction: The Household Informer

 Here's the source code - it's short and simple.

-.PDE files are Arduino source code files - It's almost identical to 'C'.
+.PDE files are Arduino source code files (they call them 'sketches' for some reason) - It's almost identical to 'C'.

 You can view the code by downloading and opening in a text editor.